21st CCLC Century Community Learning Centers NTAC National Technical Assistance Center -

 - Year: 2024

-- Resource Type: Best Practices, Implementation Strategies, Leadership and Management Practices
+- Resource Type: Evidence-Based Practices, Leadership and Management Practices, Research

 This infographic provides four sets of tips for a successful school year (or testing season).
 Geared toward high school students, these healthy reminders will help students to show up ready to learn for the school day and out-of-school time.